DarwinLS/cse15l-lab-reports/LabReport3.md

 ---
 **Third Use**

-Adding "-empty" after the directory will search for files and directories that are empty
+Adding "-empty" after the directory will search for files and directories that are empty.
+I found this by asking ChatGPT for 4 more ways to use the find command in bash, for a total of 8 ways.

 (Example 1, considering that there are no empty directories or files in the current state of technical/)